SeldonIO/seldon-core/docs-gb/models/parameterized-models/pandasquery.md

+---
+description: Learn how to implement conditional data filtering in Seldon Core 2 using Pandas Query models.
+This guide demonstrates how to create dynamic data selection models with MLServer, build conditional pipelines with query-based routing, and implement complex inference workflows with status-based triggers.
+---

 # Pandas Query Model

 This model allows a [Pandas](https://pandas.pydata.org/)  query to be run in the input to select rows.
 An example is shown below: